Moment2Moment Reaktion #1 (featuring Maya Hartglass)

 Blog

 Shortly after I graduated from college, I started working with Mike Costanzo at his recording studio in midtown Manhattan, MPC Productions.
 Mike, a very talented producer, engineer and musician, is a very good friend of mine from high school, and it was great to be working with him at his studio.
-I learned a lot, especially about house music, which I had never heard of before working at MPC.
-I thought, "We are in an apartment building in the city and there was no house so why is this called house music?"
+I learned a lot, especially about House Music, which I had never heard of before working at MPC.
+I thought, "We are in an apartment building in the city and there was no house so why is this called House Music?"
 Anyway, at the beginning of one session that I was engineering, one of the faders on the mixing console did not seem to be working.
 I shouted to Mike who was in the office down the hall, "Hey…

 Read More